mrjones2014/BlazorCMS/README.md

 services.AddScoped<IRepositoryUpdateConductor<Article>, RepositoryUpdateConductor<Article>>();
 services.AddScoped<IRepositoryDeleteConductor<Article>, RepositoryDeleteConductor<Article>>();
 ```

+These conductors will provide our create/read/update/delete functionality for our entities.
+Now, all we have to do to create/read/update/delete
+entities is use .NET dependency injection to get an instance of these conductors into our controllers.

 For our controllers, we'll need DTOs (Data Transfer Objects) to send our models to the client.
 Add these in the `Shared` project
 so that they can be used directly on the client as well.
 Add your DTOs under a `Dtos` directory.